-The draft CEEP learning framework arising from initial co-design consists of six learning modules (subject to change pending further co-design and trial activity):
+The draft CEEP learning framework arising from initial co-design consists of six learning modules (subject to change pending further co-design and trial evaluation):

-The Project Report and Good Practice Guide will outline a range of ways that people can use these resources.
+A Project Report and Good Practice Guide will be developed following the trial and evaluation.
+It will outline a range of ways that individuals, teams, organisations and communities can use the final project learning resources.

 Project Report and Good Practice Guide – coming in early 2020.